iTwin/itwinjs-core/core/frontend-devtools/README.md

   * `elevation=`: elevation in meters.
   * `overlay=`: 1 to draw as an overlay, 0 to draw normally (with depth).
   * `priority=`: 1 to enforce subcategory display priority, 0 to ignore.
+* `fdt subcat priority` - Override display priority of one or more subcategories.
+Only has an effect on plan projection models.
+The first argument is a comma-separated list of subcategory Ids; the second is the integer priority value.
+Omit the second argument to clear the overrides for the specified subcategories.